Kiki Camarena: Allegations of CIA involvement

+In 2019, the United States Department of Justice began reinvestigating Camarena's murder, and in 2020 Amazon Studios released a documentary, The Last Narc, supporting the allegations and implicating Félix Rodríguez.
+The CIA has said the allegations are untrue.
+In a blog post, Camarena biographer Elaine Shannon described the allegations as a "Deep State conspiracy theory," and interviewed former DEA agent Jack Lawn, who agreed with her.
+Historian Benjamin T. Smith called the DEA's official story of Camarena's death "mythmaking as murder inquiry," providing the DEA with "a story" and "money."
+Smith noted that multiple investigators implicated the CIA in Camarena's death, and wrote that one source for the allegations regarding CIA involvement, Lawrence Victor Harrison, had a plausible story.
+Smith added however that the allegations have "big holes."
+Smith concluded that CIA involvement in Camarena's death is plausible but uncertain, adding that the CIA likely used traffickers to ship guns and cocaine in Mexico, as it did, according to him, in Central and South America, Afghanistan, and Southeast Asia.

+The notion of CIA involvement in Camarena's murder has received wide currency in Latin America.

 Legacy

+Awards and honors

 In November 1988, Time magazine featured Camarena on the cover.
 Camarena received numerous awards while with the DEA, and he posthumously received the Administrator's Award of Honor, the highest award given by the organization.
 In Fresno, the California Narcotic Officers' Association (CNOA) hosts a yearly memorial golf tournament named after him and presents an annual scholarship to graduating high school seniors.
 A school, a library and a street in his home town of Calexico, California, are named after him.
 Enrique Camarena Junior High School of the Calexico Unified School District opened in 2006.
-Additionally, Enrique Camarena Elementary School in Mission, Texas, of the La Joya Independent School District, is named after him and had its dedication ceremony in 2006.
+Additionally, Enrique Camarena Elementary School in Mission, Texas of the La Joya Independent School District, is named after him and had its dedication ceremony in 2006.
 The nationwide annual Red Ribbon Week, which teaches school children and youths to avoid drug use, was established in his memory.